Tudat/tudat/_sources/tutorials/tudatFeatures/propagationSetup/integratorSettings.rst.txt

    - :literal:`relativeErrorTolerance`

-      :literal:`StateType` or :literal:`StateType::Scalar` that defines the relative error tolerance for step size control of the :literal:`rungeKuttaVariableStepSize` numerical integrator.
+      :literal:`TimeType` that defines the relative error tolerance for step size control of the :literal:`rungeKuttaVariableStepSize` numerical integrator.

    - :literal:`absoluteErrorTolerance`

-      :literal:`StateType` or :literal:`StateType::Scalar` that defines the absolute error tolerance for step size control of the :literal:`rungeKuttaVariableStepSize` numerical integrator.
+      :literal:`TimeType` that defines the absolute error tolerance for step size control of the :literal:`rungeKuttaVariableStepSize` numerical integrator.

    - :literal:`saveFrequency`